mimifp/general/1_tools/1_nextflow/nextflow.md

 In this document are summarizes some interesants facts of Nextflow execution.

+- Each process can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).
+Processes are executed independently and are isolated from each other, i.e. they do not share a common (writable) state.
+The only way to communicate them is via channels (FIFO queues).
 - Nextflow creates an execution directory by each task; which contains logs, relevant outputs and other files.
 Each directory is indentify by an unique hash.
 - There are two principal ways to add numeric channels:
   ```